-Squeezing market share of the very large MFIs, MRA is keen to bring NGO-MFIs belong to the second and sub-sequent tiers to the forefront through policy support.
 MRA believes that it will take time.
-It acknowledges41 that small MFIs at local level have advantages compared to the large MFIs as these (local MFIs) are relatively free from information asymmetry.
+It acknowledges40 that small MFIs at local level have advantages compared to the large MFIs as these (local MFIs) are relatively free from information asymmetry.
 MRA is aware of some weaknesses of some 'branded' MFIs (such as absconding staff after stealing borrowers' money, high default rate, high dropout rate etc.) operational in remote areas.
 So MRA is confident that the local MFIs can take advantage of the weaknesses of the influential MFIs and with support from MRA, can help breaking the monopolistic nature of the market.

-14.2.4.
-Consumer protection
+12.2.4 Consumer protection